EvanSkiStudios/Raccoon-Mischief/README.md

 ## Vanilla Changes
 Things That change vanilla features
 * Goat Horns now have no cooldown
+* Added the modpack feature of right clicking crops to auto harvest and replace them

 ## Recipes
 * Nothing Changed since last version